 Are you finding it difficult to adjust to the loss of your loved one in your life?

 Whatever it may be grief can shake your beliefs, personality and even your sense of reality.

 Bereavement is the time period that you may spend adjusting to your loss and it is important to remember that there is no time limit or right or wrong way to cope.
 Grieving and bereavement is a very individual experience and each individual will cope with it differently.

 During this process, it is important to find ward in which you can mourn your loss, which could involve strong emotions that may grow, fade or shift as you can move across the various stages of grief.
 The stages are not in order and you may find that you will move up and even revisiting down the different stages the different stages are as follows;

-Accepting your loss is an important part of the counselling process.
-Without this, you may find it hard to grieve the loss of your loved one.
+Acceptance - Accepting your loss is an important part of the counselling process.
+Without this you may find it hard to grieve the loss of your loved one.

-Kruti St Helen cannot bring your loved one back but can help you to learn to accept that they have gone and can help you to hold on to the memories of your loved one.
+Be U Counselling Service, based in Poole, Bournemouth and Dorset can not bring your loved one back but it can help you to learn to accept that they have gone and can help you to hold on to the memories of your loved one.
 That's not to say that you won't have times is evitable but coming to counselling can help give you coping strategies and ways to manage your grief better so you can function in everyday life.